Wake Forest vs. Duke College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Wake Forest and its opponents have gone over the current 70-point total in three of seven games (42.9%) this season.
+- Wake Forest and its opponents have combined for 71.5 points only twice this season.

-- Duke has combined with its opponents to score more than 70 points in one game this season.
+- Duke's games have gone over 71.5 points in only one opportunity this season.

-- Saturday's over/under is 0.1 points lower than the two team's combined 70.1 points per game average.
+- The combined points per game average of the two teams, 70.1, is 1.4 points fewer than Saturday's over/under.

-- This contest's over/under is 12.1 points above the 57.9 these two squads combine to surrender per game this season.
+- The 57.9 combined points per game that these two squads have allowed this season are 13.6 fewer than the 71.5 over/under in this contest.

-- The Demon Deacons and their opponents score an average of 61.7 points per game, 8.3 fewer than Saturday's total.
+- The average total in Demon Deacons games this season is 61.7, 9.8 points fewer than Saturday's total of 71.5 .

-- The 70 over/under in this game is 9.1 points above the 60.9 average total in Blue Devils games this season.
+- The 60.9 PPG average total in Blue Devils games this season is 10.6 points fewer than this game's over/under.

 Wake Forest Stats and Trends

-- In Wake Forest's seven games this year, it has four wins against the spread.
+- In Wake Forest's seven games this season, it has four wins against the spread.

-- The Demon Deacons have been favored by 16.5 points or more two times this season and covered the spread in one of them.
+- The Demon Deacons have covered the spread once this season when favored by 16.5 points or more (in two chances).

-- Wake Forest's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Wake Forest's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

 - Wake Forest is 4-3 against the spread and 7-0 overall this season when the team puts up more than 31.6 points.

-- In games that Wake Forest picks up over 443.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Wake Forest amasses more than 443.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Demon Deacons have six giveaways this season, while the Blue Devils have 10 takeaways .
+- This year, the Demon Deacons have six turnovers, four fewer than the Blue Devils have takeaways (10).

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook .